Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

    Elasticsearch node roles is an advanced setting and you should be careful to avoid disruption to your cluster!

-To see and modify Elasticsearch node roles, first navigate to :ref:`administration` --> Configuration, click the ``Options`` menu at the top of the page, and enable the ``Show all configurable settings, including advanced settings.`` option.
+To see and modify Elasticsearch node roles, first navigate to :ref:`administration` --> Configuration, click the ``Options`` menu at the top of the page, and enable the ``Show advanced settings`` option.
 Then navigate to elasticsearch --> so_roles and select the desired role.
 Finally, navigate to config --> node --> roles and the list of roles should appear on the right side of the page.

 Templates
 ---------